 The Rotten Truth About Garbage Wonder where your trash goes, and how we manage to accumulate so much?
 This DVD/VHS covers the waste stream life cycle including recycling and composting.
-All elementary grades.
+All Elementary Grades.

 Down the Drain An overview of water pollution, contamination, and waste and what children can do about it.
 It talks about the litter and recycling issues and how water is effected.
-All elementary grades.
+All Elementary Grades.

 Dr. Seuss Collection: The Lorax Only the genius that is Dr. Seuss could create a way to learn about cleaning the environment that is fun!
 For younger kids, the “Lorax” educates them on why keeping our Earth clean is important, in a delightful and musical manner.
 Specifically focusing on the conservation of trees and other resources, young children will love every second of this educational movie!
-All elementary Grades
+All Elementary Grades.

 The History Channel: Renewable Energy In this in-depth documentary, we discover the advanced technologies we have taken to utilize air, water, earth, and fire to produce clean and reliable sources of energy.
 Through interviews with energy experts, authors, and engineers, we learn the benefits of alternative sources of energy.
 This video is sure to educate on why renewable is clearly the better choice for humanity and for the Earth too!
 Middle and High School Levels.

-Dirt!: The Movie This wonderful and even humorous film takes us into the wonderful world of the ground beneath our feet.
+Dirt!: The Movie This wonderful and humorous film takes us into the wonderful world of the ground beneath our feet.
 Humans tend to neglect and abuse the best natural resource we have that can be used to fight mass starvation, droughts, floods, and global warming.
 By repairing our relationship with dirt, we can create new possibilities for all life on Earth.
 Middle and High School Levels.

 Who Killed the Electric Car?
-After watching this informative and surprisingly emotional film, we learn about the conspiracy behind the destroying of the highly efficient electric cars created by General Motors.
+After watching this informative and surprisingly emotional film, we learn about the conspiracy behind destroying highly efficient electric cars created by General Motors.
 It’s a “murder” mystery like no other, uncovering the truth about the car that could have saved the environment and our addiction to foreign oil.
 High School Level

 Earth Aid: Water Conservation Another interesting film featuring Ed Begley Jr., this documentary offers a wealth of tips to conserve water and save money.
 Our consumption of water is increasing rapidly, and in order to preserve and replenish our planet’s natural resources, water conservation has become a must.
 Middle and High School Levels.